sigla-o/matrix-theory/KARTE_en.md

 ### Orbital

-An orbital is a stable spatial structure of an electromagnetic (EM) wave formed around a proton.
+An orbital is a stable electromagnetic (EM) resonance configuration formed around a proton.

-The EM wave is produced by the mutual modulation of H-3 and H-2:

-External H-2 flow
-→ proton's H-3 feedback in the external matrix
-→ internal H-3 modulation
-→ stable EM flow configuration
-→ orbital.
+An orbital is realized within a modulated H-3 ↔ H-2 transition environment, where H-2 modulation is determined by the H0 Matrix and H-3 acts as the feedback of the H-2 modulation.

+Orbitals form at locations where the half-phase differences of the H-2 and H-3 modulations do not coincide, creating stable resonance zones.

-An orbital is not a particle trajectory and is not a structure created by the electron.
-It is a large-scale EM flow environment that exists around the proton independently of the electron.
+Orbitals are not electron trajectories and are not structures created by electrons.
+They exist around the proton independently of the electron.

-From the electron's perspective, the orbital is a very large EM structure.

-The EM flow of the orbital contains wave phase maxima and minima (max/min), which simultaneously correspond to:
-- maxima and minima of EM amplitude;
-- phases of H-3 and H-2 dominance.

-The electron is a closed H-3 ↔ H-2 EM structure composed of approximately 10^20 mutually organized channels.

-The electron does not create the orbital.
-It exists within the orbital's EM flow and continuously interacts with it.
+An electron does not create an orbital and does not independently choose its trajectory.
+It localizes within the stable resonance points of an orbital and follows their spatial dynamics.

-The electron has only two stable collective resonance modes:
-- min;
-- max.

-These modes are not geometric points in space.
-They are two collective resonance states of the entire set of electron channels, in which the EM phase of the orbital becomes compatible with the electron's internal organization.

-The EM flow of the orbital continuously modulates the internal structure of the electron:
+The spatial geometry of orbitals is determined by the collective organization of the H-2 and H-3 flows of nucleons.

-orbital
-→ changes in the amplitudes of the electron's channels → transfer of energy into the electron's internal space → accumulation of the electron's internal EM energy.

-The electron acts as an EM energy accumulator that transfers and stores energy from the orbital flow within its internal structure.

 ### Atomic Orbital Architecture